 As a therapist, I am an advocate and an ally for LGBTQIA rights.
-I stay educated about best practices for working with LGBTQIA clients and try my best to understand given my background, the concerns my LGBTQIA clients specifically experience with their mental health.
-I understand, that there are times when I need more education and there are times in session that I will ask for clarification of your experiences and emotions, because I believe I can and should always learn more about what my LGBTQIA clients are experiencing.
+I stay educated about best practices for working with LGBTQIA clients.
+I try my best to understand given my background, the concerns my LGBTQIA clients specifically experience with their mental health.
+We are never done learning how to communicate.
+There are times when I need more education.
+In those moments there are times in session that I will ask for clarification of your experiences and emotions.
+I believe I can and should always learn more about what my LGBTQIA clients are experiencing.

 While your perspective may be different, at the heart of it all, you are still experiencing the same feelings of depression, not being able to get out of bed, anxiety and fear over change or your expectations, mood swings, grief and maybe suicidal thoughts.